 By bringing his games to a physical space, Roots gets to show off his work to people directly, being there while players fool around with them.
 While there are several of Roots' games tonight, with inputs including pizza boxes and giant ears, CatNips is the most obvious success of the show, sat in a pride-of-place position in the center of the room, its display projected onto a wall in the unusual gallery space.

 "What I like about CatNips is that it's not really two player, it's two team," Roots says.
 "It doesn't need explanation.
 It contains all the things that you can do in the physical hardware.
 So you don't need to know any extra rules, but you can play with it a little."

-October's Babycastles was a special one-night-only event for Roots and SK Games, as the next day they pack up the kitties and take them across the States for IndieCade in Los Angeles.
-Roots has been travelling for three months now, bouncing around the Western world touring games events big and small with a backpack full of electronics.
+October's Babycastles was a special one-night-only event for Roots and SK Games.
+The next day they packed up the kitties and took them across the States for IndieCade in Los Angeles.
+Roots has been traveling for three months now, bouncing around the Western world touring games events big and small with a backpack full of electronics.

 "My backpack was about 30 kilos, I think maybe ten percent of that was clothes," Roots mutters, derailing into a story about desperately asking a colleague meeting him in New York for was some extra T-shirts, after he had to wear the same five through Europe and the UK.

 "The rest of it was tools, arcade components, buttons, joysticks, encoders, wires, and cabling.
 I even took three little mini computers and a little mini projector.
 It's all been useful, but a year ago we were driving around Australia in a van full of shit, and now I've culled it down to just the backpack."

 I first ran into Roots in London, while he was creating custom controllers for London games event Now Play This, and while I'd heard of SK games, I'd never before met Roots in person.
 We sat down together at a fountain in London and ate pizza, and I was easily seduced by the idea of someone flying around the world with a backpack full of electronics, making games for social spaces.